The Evolution of Personalized Marketing

-- Do you have a central view of your customer data?
-In order to deliver a contextual experience to your audience, you needs customer data aggregated into a single view.
+To deliver a contextual experience to your audience, you need customer data aggregated into a single view.
 For instance, a personalization solution must be able to integrate with a CRM, marketing automation platform, or email marketing tool for bi-directional data exchange.
 In addition, a personalization solution should be able to merge anonymous and known data as users are identified across various websites, sessions, and devices.
 With a unified view of customer profile and behavioral data, you will be able to ensure the right content is delivered at the right time to drive conversions.

 Personalized marketing is not going away, but it is getting smarter.
 I hope these considerations help you in your personalized marketing journey.